-The IRE does a "fast review" of your appeal.
-The reviewers usually give you an answer within 72 hours.
+- The IRE does a "fast review" of your appeal.
+The reviewers usually give you an answer within 72 hours. - The IRE is an independent organization that is hired by Medicare.
+This organization is not connected with our plan, and it is not a government agency.

 At a glance: How to make a Level 2 Appeal to require that the plan continue your care